oneapi-src/level-zero-spec/scripts/core/INTRO.rst

   - APIs are not thread-safe with other APIs that use the same driver's object handle

     + the application must ensure multiple threads do not enter these APIs when the handle is the same

-  - APIs do not support reference counting of handles.

-    + the application must track ownership and explicitly free handles and memory
-    + the application must ensure that all driver objects and memory are no longer in-use by the device before freeing; otherwise the Host or device may fault
-    + no implicit garbage collection is supported by the driver

 In general, the API is designed to be free-threaded rather than thread-safe.
 This provides multithreaded applications with complete control over both threading and locks.